Chisomgold/unduliner/README.md

 * **Top 5 DMHs:** <= 5 Genomic intervals with smallest adjusted p-values
 * **Meth-prop-diffs:** Δ(methylation) between ref-allele reads and alt-allele reads, where a negative value means reduced methylation on the variant reads compared to the reference.
 * **Start/End:** The SNV genomic coordinate (End = variant position)
+* Extra columns for GTF and CREs by user-request

 ---